lucavallin/tf-ghes-oidc/README.md

 ## Requirements

-To utilize this repository, a project (or equivalent concept) set up on (either) Azure, AWS, Google Cloud for resource creation is required.
+To make use of this repository, you need to have a project or a similar setup on either Azure, AWS, or Google Cloud, specifically for creating resources.

-- thumbprint generator script
-- add ssh keys to GHES
+Additionally, you need access to the GHES instance, both through its user interface and over SSH.
+Make sure your SSH keys are properly set up in the GHES Management Console to ensure this access.

 ## Usage